Creating Your Small Business Saturday Marketing Plan

 Analyze the Results of Your Promotion

-Your SBS marketing plan must include some time set aside to review everything—not just reflecting back on it in your head, but gathering information that can provide objective and actionable insights.
+Your Small Business Saturday marketing plan must include some time set aside to review everything—not just reflecting back on it in your head, but gathering information that can provide objective and actionable insights.
 This information should come from not just your own assessment, but also employee or customer feedback, and website data and analytics.

 In your review, ask questions such as: